 CEQA THRESHOLDS Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact or Does Not Apply XVI.
 RECREATION: a) Would the project increase the use of existing neighborhood and regional parks or other recreational facilities such that substantial physical deterioration of the facility would occur or be accelerated?
-X b) Does the project include recreational facilities or require the construction or expansion of recreational facilities which might have an adverse physical effect on the environment? Х a) Would the project increase the use of existing neighborhood and regional parks or other recreational facilities such that substantial physical deterioration of the facility would occur or be accelerated?
+X b) Does the project include recreational facilities or require the construction or expansion of recreational facilities which might have an adverse physical effect on the environment? х a) Would the project increase the use of existing neighborhood and regional parks or other recreational facilities such that substantial physical deterioration of the facility would occur or be accelerated?

 Less Than Significant Impact.
 The proposed Project will not substantially increase the use of existing neighborhood and regional parks or other recreational facilities such that substantial physical deterioration of the facility would occur or be accelerated.
-The Proposed Project will generate an estimated increase in population of approximately 222 persons.
-The proposed Project will have a common area that includes a grassy area, recreational facility, and a BBQ area.
-The nearest City park to the proposed Project Site is Hesperia Civic Plaza Park, located at 15833 Smoke Tree St, approximately 2 miles east of the Project Site.
-In addition there are a number of recreational facilities open to the general public including, the community center, Boys and Girls Club, and public golf courses that provide recreational opportunities for the community.
+The Proposed Project will generate an estimated increase in population of approximately 292 persons.
+The proposed Project will have a common area that includes a grassy area, recreational facility, swimming pool, and a BBQ area, as well as smaller pocket parks along the south and eastern boundaries.
+The nearest City park to the proposed Project Site is Hesperia Civic Plaza Park, located at 15833 Smoke Tree St, approximately 0.3 mile east of the Project Site.
+In addition, there are a number of recreational facilities open to the general public including the City community center, Boys and Girls Club, and public golf courses that provide recreational opportunities for the community.